STEP-tw/head-mustakip/code_review.md

    type: duplication
        lineNum: -
        description: getLines and getChars are same except delimiter.
+DONE

    type: logicError
        lineNum: 91
        description: no need to compare with ‘false’.
+DONE

    type: readability
        lineNum: 82, 98
-       description: use of ‘if’ is better than using ‘ternary operator’
+       description: use of ‘if’ is better than using ‘ternary operator’ DONE

    type: params order
        lineNum: 3, 16
        description: it’s better to use ‘string’ as a first parameter.

        lineNum: 78
        description: it’s better to use ‘fs’ as second params.